MeIbtihajnaeem/ui-docker-mongo-example/README.md

 # ui-docker-mongo-example
-A simple example of a Maven project built on Travis CI with UI, UI Unit and Integration Tests with AssertJ Swing, and MongoDB
+A simple example of a Maven project built on GitHub Actions (on Linux, macOS and Windows) with UI, UI Unit and Integration Tests with AssertJ Swing, and MongoDB

 An example of Chapter _UI tests_ of the book